napari/napari.github.io/dev/_sources/gallery/nD_vectors.rst

 different 3D slices.
 Another is 2D and "broadcast" with the same vectors apprearing on each slice.

+.. tags:: visualization-nD

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-56
+GENERATED FROM PYTHON SOURCE LINES 12-58